sweeden-ttu/legal-luminary/_pages/defense.md

 sidebar_ads: defense
 hero: true
 hero_title: "Criminal Defense Information"
-hero_subtitle: "Understanding your rights and finding aggressive representation in Bell County"
+hero_subtitle: "Understanding rights and finding aggressive representation in Bell County"
 description: "Criminal defense information for Bell County.
 Learn about assault, domestic violence, and other charges.
 Find experienced defense attorneys."
 ---

 <p class="intro-text">
-If you're facing criminal charges in Bell County, the stakes couldn't be higher.
-Your freedom, your reputation, and your future are on the line.
-Understanding the charges against you and your legal options is the first step toward mounting an effective defense.
+If individuals are facing criminal charges in Bell County, the stakes couldn't be higher.
+Their freedom, reputation, and future are on the line.
+Understanding the charges against them and their legal options is the first step toward mounting an effective defense.
 </p>

 ## Common Criminal Charges in Bell County